Don't wait! Get your Wichita St. Jude Dream Home Giveaway ticket

 Giveaway

-Tune in to KSN to see the drawing for the house and all other prizes.
+Tune in to Live on KSN to see the drawing for the house and all other prizes.

-Win a $2,500 VISA gift card, courtesy of Hinkle Law Firm.
+Win a $2,500 gift card to Ultra Modern Pool & Patio, courtesy of Ultra Modern Pool & Patio.

 -

-Get your ticket by March 20 to be eligible to win.
+Get your ticket by April 22 to be eligible to win a 2022 Hyundai Santa Fe SEL.

 Courtesy of Hatchett Hyundai

-The actual vehicle features/options, including but not limited to vehicle style, color, design, and interior and exterior features will be determined by Sponsor, applicable prize provider, and Winner.
+The actual vehicle features/options, including but not limited to vehicle style, color, design, and interior and exterior features will be determined by Sponsor.

 -

-Get your ticket by April 2 to be eligible to win.
+Get your ticket by May 25 to be eligible to win a $2,500 VISA gift card.

 OUR BUILDER